Reviews You Can Rely On

 Multi-function buttons

-The Mega XL is one of Lezyne's latest models in its growing line of GPS-enabled cycling computers.
-As its name suggests, it's bigger than the other models in their range, and that includes both the battery life and the display.
-With a claimed battery run time of up to 48 hours, the Mega XL blows the other models in the battery life test out of the water, making it one of the best options for bike packers, super endurance riders, and bike touring.
-It's also unique in that it can be used in either portrait or landscape orientation, depending on your preferences.
-One of our favorite aspects of the Mega XL is the easy setup facilitated by the very intuitive and user-friendly Lezyne Ally V2 companion App.
-It uses both GPS and GLONASS satellites for accuracy, and it can pair with compatible ANT+ and Bluetooth Smart sensors.
-It has a wealth of training features, including Strava Live segments, performance analytics, and the ability to do structured workouts through Today's Plan and TrainingPeaks.
-Like the other Lezyne models we tested, the Mega XL doesn't come with preloaded maps, but you can quickly and easily import maps from the app or the GPS Root website to the device to use for offline navigation.
+The Mega XL is one model in Lezyne's growing line of GPS-enabled cycling computers.
+As its name suggests, it's bigger than the other models in their range, including the battery life and the display.
+With a claimed battery run time of up to 48 hours, the Mega XL blows most other models in the battery life test out of the water, making it one of the best options for bike packers, super endurance riders, and bike touring.
+Use it in either portrait or landscape orientation.
+We love the easy setup facilitated by the intuitive and user-friendly Lezyne Ally V2 companion App.
+It uses GPS and GLONASS satellites for accuracy and can pair with compatible ANT+ and Bluetooth Smart sensors.
+It has many training features, including Strava Live segments, performance analytics, and the ability to do structured workouts through Today's Plan and TrainingPeaks.
+Like the other Lezyne models we tested, the Mega XL doesn't come with preloaded maps, but you can quickly and easily import maps from the app or the GPS Root website to the device for offline navigation.
 Smartphone integration is solid with Live Track, text and call notifications, and wireless data transfers.

 Read more: Lezyne Mega XL GPS review

-bike computer - the lezyne mega xl lives up to its name, it&#039;s big! pictured here in...
+bike computer - the lezyne mega xl lives up to its name, it's big! pictured here in...

 The Lezyne Mega XL lives up to its name, it's big!
 Pictured here in the portrait orientation on the map page.